-- (5) As marginal data it shall contain a table which shows, for each section or area of different uses, the use, approximate phasing, approximate number of dwelling units and density for residential areas, square feet of floor space for commercial areas, and their acreage. - (6) Schematic plans which shall indicate the phasing of development.

-- (7) A statement on the guarantees and assurances to be provided for the maintenance of common open space, recreation areas, sidewalks, parking, private streets, and other privately-owned but common facilities serving the project. - (c) Community Impact Statement.
+- (5) As marginal data it shall contain a table which shows, for each section or area of different uses, the use, approximate phasing, approximate number of dwelling units and density for residential areas, square feet of floor space for commercial areas, and their acreage. - (6) Schematic plans which shall indicate the phasing of development. - (7) A statement on the guarantees and assurances to be provided for the maintenance of common open space, recreation areas, sidewalks, parking, private streets, and other privately-owned but common facilities serving the project. - (c) Community Impact Statement.
 The Community Impact Statement shall describe the probable effects of the proposed development upon the community.
 At a minimum, it shall address the following topics: - (1) Adequacy of existing public facilities and services to serve the development.
 Analysis shall be made of sewer, water, schools, fire stations and other major locally financed facilities. - (2) Additional on-site and off-site public facilities or services which would be required as a result of the development. - (3) Traffic to be generated by the development, the capacity of surrounding roads, specific road improvements necessary. - (4) Fiscal impact of the proposed development, such as estimated tax revenues to be generated versus the cost of public improvements to be financed by the County or the State. - (5) Impact of construction and permanent changes in land use upon surrounding property, such as aesthetics, vegetation, stormwater drainage, noise and air or water pollution. - (6) Employment opportunities to be generated by the development.

 Section 20-67.1.
-Administrative Review Fees.
+Same-Administrative Review Fees.

-Submittal of a Master Plan and subsequent revisions proposed by the applicant to the Planning Commission shall be accompanied by a fee as specified in Section 20-8.
+Upon S submittal of a Master Plan and subsequent revisions proposed by the applicant to the Planning Commission Site Plan Review Committee of a Master Plan, such application shall be accompanied by a fee of seventy-five dollars (\$75) as specified in Section 20-8.1.
+Subsequent to such submittal, each revision proposed by the applicant shall be accompanied by a fee of twenty-five dollars.
 (5-13-74.)